Kelvin-Shilisia/Kelvin-Shilisia/README.md

 # 💫 About Me
-Hi there! 👋 I'm **Kelvin Shilisia**, a passionate, results-driven, and endlessly curious **Aspiring Machine Learning and AI engineer , Data Enthusiast, and Innovator**.
+Hi there! 👋 I'm **Kelvin Shilisia**, a passionate, results-driven, and endlessly curious **Aspiring Machine Learning and AI Engineer , Data Enthusiast, and Innovator**.

 I thrive at the intersection of **data science, machine learning, and problem-solving**, where I turn complex ideas into simple, beautiful, and impactful solutions.
 My journey is fueled by an unshakable desire to learn, build, and create meaningful technology that makes a difference.